Relativistic tidal properties of superfluid neutron stars: acknowledgements

-P. Char likes to thank A. Kheto, D. Bandyopadhyay, A. Basu and S. Bose for useful discussions.
-P. Char also acknowledges support from the Navajbai Ratan Tata Trust.
-SD would like to thank University Grants Commission (UGC), India, for financial support as senior research fellow.
+The authors would like to thank A. Kheto, D. Bandyopadhyay, A. Basu and S. Bose for the useful discussions.
+The authors also acknowledge support from the Navajbai Ratan Tata Trust.
+Additionally, S. D. would like to thank the University Grants Commission (UGC), India, for the financial support as a senior research fellow.